 Researchers at the University of Queensland developed a new method to create mesenchymal stem cells (MSCs), which can be used to repair bone and potentially other organs.
-The technique could lead to future widespread clinical use of MSCs.
+The technique could lead to the future widespread clinical use of MSCs.

 University of Queensland scientists have developed a world-first method for producing adult stem cells that will substantially impact patients who have a range of serious diseases.